dariasmyr/mock-server/README.md

 ### Usage

-To use the Mock Module Tool for NestJS, follow these steps:
+For adding the Mock Server module to your project, follow these steps:
 1. Copy the `mock.module.ts` file into your project.
 2. Add the dynamic Mock Module to your app module and specify the path to the GraphQL data schemas.